Blue Origin’s Successful Launch Of The New Shepard Rocket Was Highest Test Flight Yet

 During yesterday’s test flight, also known as Mission 8, the New Shepard spacecraft carried research payloads for NASA, the German Aerospace Center (DLR), and commercial customers, revealed a Blue Origin news release.

 Just like in the previous flight test, carried out on December 12, Mannequin Skywalker was there to bring his contribution to science.
-The test dummy performed his second mission onboard the New Shepard spacecraft, conducting yet another astronaut telemetry study.
+The test dummy performed his second mission on board the New Shepard spacecraft, conducting yet another astronaut telemetry study.

 Mannequin Skywalker is ready for his 2nd mission on board New Shepard.
 He’s a little sensitive about being called a “dummy”, as he will be conducting astronaut telemetry and science studies – a very important job! pic.twitter.com/h2ncpGWaTi